Frank Trigg: Total Nonstop Action Wrestling

 In addition to MMA, Frank Trigg was also an analyst and on-screen character in Total Nonstop Action Wrestling in 2008, aligning himself with Kurt Angle, who used his passing resemblance to Trigg as part of a storyline.

 At No Surrender (2008) he faced A.J.
 Styles in an MMA style match, the match going to a draw due to an "unintentional" low blow on Trigg.
 The crowd was hostile to both combatants, chanting "This is bullshit", "We want wrestling", and "Fire Russo".
 After the match, Styles beat down Trigg using a kendo stick and declared that "I'm a wrestler, I don't do this crap!".

 In 2019, Trigg appeared as the trainer for Moose in the build up for his Bound for Glory match with Ken Shamrock.
 On 20 October 2019, Trigg was in the corner of Moose and interfered several times in the match, most notably removing a turnbuckle pad which Ken Shamrock was thrown into resulting in a Moose victory.

 MMA refereeing

 Long a critic of MMA officiating stemming from his second fight with Hughes, Trigg was approached by veteran referee "Big John" McCarthy in 2011 with the offer to take his official's training course.
-Trigg spent several sessions with McCarthy learning the ins and outs of being an MMA referee and began controlling amateur fights in 2014.
+Trigg spent several sessions with McCarthy learning the ins and outs of being an MMA referee, and began officiating amateur fights in 2014.
 On December 9, 2017, Trigg made his UFC debut as a referee, officiating a match-up between Alexis Davis and Liz Carmouche at UFC Fight Night 123.